DaeguDude/TOP-restaurant/README.md

 Today, I was able to finish landing page and about page, it was easy after done making landing page, because I just had to change the image regarding to the page.

+## 08/23

+Today, I've finished making all the pages with html and css.
+The design part is not really perfect from my point of view, however, I think what's more important here is actually to understand what webpack is and how to use it, so I'll proceed.